tracyroseguajardo/weather-dashboard/README.md

 ## Usage

 This application utilizes a third party API to call up-to-date and accurate information for nearly any city imaginable.
-This dynamic database along with the design of the application is very user friends and offers a very intutive experience.
+This dynamic database along with the design of the application is very user friendly and offers an intutive experience.

 ## License